Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Intro.md

 With [ASP.NET](https://dotnet.microsoft.com/apps/aspnet), there is already a very good, scalable solution to develop and host web applications and services based on the .NET framework.
-But as of 2021, it seems that there are not that many other web development frameworks and servers left besides Microsoft's ASP.NET.
+But as of 2022, it seems that there are not that many other web development frameworks and servers left besides Microsoft's ASP.NET.
 This project aims to bring more diversity to the beautiful ecosystem of .NET development, also in the spirit of the open source community.
+If you are familiar with the ASP.NET APIs, you may want to have a look at the [comparison sheet here](./asp-net-comparison/).

 With the GenHTTP framework, developers should be able to easily develop new web applications in a short time.